Q – Can I plant my marigolds and geraniums yet?

 Q– Why is my forsythia only blooming on the bottom?

 A – The bottom part was probably insulated by snow, and cold winter temperatures killed the top buds.
 Consider planting more modern, hardy varieties that are now on the market.
+Consult with our nursery staff.

 Q– How do I plant my new tree or shrub?